-Make sure you join in with interactive daily talks, or book ahead for a behind-the-scenes intimate ocean experience with the Dugongs or penguins!
 There are some great discounts for parent/child combos on weekdays.
 You’ll also find a good cafe and an excellent gift shop.

 Ellaslist Opinion: SEA LIFE Sydney Aquarium is excellent for mums and bubs, all areas are easily accessed with a pram and even the tiniest baby enjoys gazing at the creatures behind the glass.
 Toddlers have plenty of room to run and explore (especially on weekdays) and pre-schoolers and up love trying to find Nemo and discovering other fish and sea creatures they recognise.
 Beware of all the merchandise, it's easy to spend a fortune on your way out but the main gift shop does stock some very good quality sea-themed books and toys.
 Highly recommended for a great family outing, especially on a rainy day!